MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 | **`markdown`** | **`oneToMany`** | Multiple per blob | (default) Breaks the markdown into multiple search documents, each representing a content (nonheader) section of the markdown file. |
 | **`markdown`** | **`oneToOne`** | One per blob | Parses the markdown into one search document, with sections mapped to specific headers in the markdown file.|

 The blob indexer also provides a `markdownHeaderDepth` parameter, which accepts arguments in the format `h1` through `h6`, corresponding to the markdown headers "#" through "######".
-This parameter determines the deepest header level that is considered when parsing, allowing for flexible handling of document structure (for example, if `markdownHeaderDepth` is set to `h1`, the parser will only recognize top-level headers that begin with "#", and all lower-level headers are treated as plain text).
+This parameter determines the deepest header level that is considered when parsing, allowing for flexible handling of document structure (for example, when `markdownHeaderDepth` is set to `h1`, the parser only recognizes top-level headers that begin with "#", and all lower-level headers are treated as plain text).
 If not specified, it defaults to `h6`.
 This setting can be changed after initial creation of the indexer, however the structure of the resulting search documents might change depending on the markdown content.
-This could require corresponding changes in the index.

 For **`oneToMany`** submode, you should review [Indexing one blob to produce many search documents](search-howto-index-one-to-many-blobs.md) to understand how the blob indexer handles disambiguation of the document key for multiple search documents produced from the same blob.